Leadership of Art and Design at Westwood Primary School.

 - know about great artists, craft makers and designers, and understand the historical and cultural development of their art form

-At Westwood and Grove, Art and Design is a fundamental part of teaching and learning and is taught from EYFS to Year 6.
+At Westwood, Art and Design is a fundamental part of teaching and learning and is taught from EYFS to Year 6.

 Children in the Early Years are encouraged to explore and use a range of media and materials whilst also developing their creativity, imagination and critical thinking.
 This is the foundation on which learning is developed throughout the school.

-Art is taught on a half termly basis which alternates with DT.
+Art and Design is taught on a half termly basis which alternates with DT.
 In addition to art lessons, children are also given the opportunity to develop and apply their art knowledge and skills during Woodland sessions and Art Club.

 Our vision is to foster in children a love of Art and develop creativity.
 Pupil voice is an important part of our assessment allowing us to continually reflect upon our Arts curriculum and our offer of extra-curricular activities.